Code-Institute-Submissions/WIAM/README.md

 * As a Frequent User, I want to see if new exhibitions are planned.
 * As a Frequent User, I want to have a look at additional facilities I might find on the place, such as the weekly menu of the bistro.

+There are links throughout the websites that allow users to get in touch with the museum with just one click.

+In the footer, but also in the Museum page, there are two icons with a direct link for a quick contact.

+A phone icon that opens automatically a window for a phone call, and a mail icon with a mailto link.

 ### Design